citusdata/citus_docs/tutorials/tut-hash-distribution.rst

     'wikipedia_editors', 'editor', 'hash'
   );

 These say to store each table as a collection of shards, each responsible for holding a different subset of the data.
 The shard a particular row belongs in will be computed by hashing the ``editor`` column.
-The page on :ref:`hash_distribution` goes into more detail.
+The page on :ref:`distributed_tables` goes into more detail.

 Finally, create the shards: